LAMPSPUC/StateSpaceModels.jl/docs/src/manual.md

 ## Hyperparameters

 The model hyperparameters are constant (non-time-varying) parameters that are optimized when [`fit!`](@ref) is called.
-The package provides some useful getters and setters to accelerate experimentation with models.
+The package provides some useful functions to accelerate experimentation and custom model development.

 The getters are:
 ```@docs
 get_names
+number_hyperparameters
 ```

 The setters are:
 ```@docs
 fix_hyperparameters!
+set_initial_hyperparameters!
 ```

 Mappings: